1fan/zendesk-data-searcher/README.md

     - 1 User can link to multiple Tickets as assignee where User._id equals to Ticket.assignee_id;
     - 1 User can link to 1 Organization where User.organization_id equals to organization._id;

-Based on the linkage defined above, we can seaerch on related datasets easily.
+Based on the linkage defined above, we can easily search on related datasets.

 # Performance